ArielParra/Beep/README.md

 - It may need libasound2-dev or alsa-lib package for Linux.

 # Warnings
-- Functions are defined in the headers which may lead to ODR violations
+- Functions are defined in the header file which may lead to ODR violations
 - Sound may be "choppy", it is recommended to use low volumes